 - Being in direct contact with secretions from a sick person with COVID-19 (e.g., being coughed on, kissing), OR

-- Being within 6 feet of a sick person with COVID-19 for about 10 or more minutes
+- Being within 6 feet of a sick person with COVID-19 for 15 or more minutes

 Do I need to get tested?

 Where can I get tested in Anchorage?

 Free COVID-19 testing is available at six locations around the Municipality of Anchorage.
 For more information, click here.